Polar coordinate lattice Boltzmann modeling of compressible flows: Conclusions and discussions

 \section{Conclusions and discussions}

-A polar coordinate lattice Boltzmann model for compressible flows is presented.
-The key technique in this model is an operator-splitting scheme for the temporal and spatial evolutions.
+A polar coordinate lattice Boltzmann kinetic model for compressible flows is presented.
+A combined scheme is proposed for solving the LB equation.
 The convection term is solved via a modified Warming-Beam scheme where a switch function is introduced.
 The temporal evolution is calculated analytically.
-The new model works for both subsonic and supersonic flows, and consequently, it can be used to study complex flows under strong impact or shock.
-The new model is validated and verified via typical benchmark tests.
-For example, (i) the rotational slip flow, (ii) the Kelvin-Helmholtz(KH) instability, (iii) the stable shock tube problem, (iii) the Richtmyer-Meshkov(RM) instability.
-The latter two can not be simulated by the previous PCLB model\cite{Watari2011}.
-Even for the former two cases where the previous model\cite{Watari2011} works, the simulation results by the new model appear to be more accurate.
+The new model works for both subsonic and supersonic flows.
+Consequently, it can be used to study complex flows under strong impact or shock.
+The new model is validated and verified via typical benchmark tests, (i) the rotational flow, (ii) the Kelvin-Helmholtz instability, (iii) the stable shock tube problem, and (iv) the Richtmyer-Meshkov instability.
+Among them the latter two can not be simulated by the previous PCLB model\cite{Watari2011}.
+Even for the former two cases where the previous model \cite{Watari2011} works, the simulation results by the new model appear to be more accurate.

 Choosing computational domain and designing boundary conditions play an important role in numerical experiments.
 For annular systems showing periodic behaviors in the circumferential direction, one can pick out only one period of the domain for simulations.
 In such a case, the two boundaries in the circumferential direction are treated with periodic conditions.
-On the other hand, the two boundaries in the radial direction should be treated carefully according to the specific situation under investigation.
-The simplest microscopic radial boundary conditions assume that the system at the inner and outer boundaries are in thermodynamic equilibrium.
-More accurate distribution functions at the radial boundaries take into account the part deviating from equilibrium, which can be obtained via interpolation schemes from values at the neighboring lattice nodes inside the system.
+The two boundaries in the radial direction should be treated carefully according to the specific situation under investigation.
+The simplest microscopic radial boundary conditions assume that the system at the inner and outer boundaries are in thermodynamic equilibriums.
+The more accurate microscopic radial boundary conditions take also into account the deviation from thermodynamic equilibrium.
+The deviation from thermodynamic equilibrium can be obtained via extrapolation scheme from values at the neighboring lattice nodes inside the system \cite{Guo2002}.

+Compared with the continuum based model for compressible flow, such as the Navier-Stokes equations, the LB kinetic model presented in this work can be used to investigate a rich variety of non-equilibrium effects of the system due to its deviations from thermodynamic equilibrium.
+Both the current LB model and the Gas Kinetic Scheme(GKS) presented in Ref.\cite{XuKun2000,XuKun2003} are relevant to the Boltzmann equation.
+But they are significantly different.
+In the current LB kinetic model, the distribution function contains all the physical information.
+It describes the equilibrium and nonequilibrium phenomena of the system.
+One can observe the nonequilibrium effects by inspecting the high-order moments of distribution function.
+The LB code describes the evolution of the discrete distribution function.
+The GKS is a kind of finite volume scheme where the fluxes are evaluated from the distribution function.